Retiring in American Samoa: a complete guide

 Buying property or owning American Samoa real estate is complicated.

-Instead, according to Brown Political Review, the majority of the land is communally owned, with Matai leaders overseeing the control of the land.
+Non-natives of American Samoa are not permitted to own land, meaning they cannot purchase property like they would in the US.
+Instead, the majority of the land is communally owned, with Matai leaders overseeing its control.
 This land makes up 96% of all property in American Samoa.

 While US retirees may not be able to purchase land in the territory, they can enter into long-term leaseholds.